 Employing a nanny can seem super scary to new parents.
-But it’s not that difficult -- and there’s plenty of help available.
+But it’s not that difficult -- and Koru Kids can give you plenty of help.
 Just take it step by step.

-Here’s a brief overview of some things that are helpful to get going.
+Here’s a brief overview of some things that might helpful to know about.

 You’ll need to give your nanny a written contract